What To Do If Your Baby Has Torticollis - Baby Chick

 Tummy time is also great for normalizing neck alignment.
 All their neck muscles are activated when babies spend time on their tummy.
 Try to get down on his level, make eye contact, and encourage him to turn his head to the opposite side.

-Think about how she is positioned and position her in a way that she must turn her head in the opposite direction to see the action.
+Think about how she is positioned and position her so that she must turn her head in the opposite direction to see the action.
 You could also roll up a small washcloth and place it along the side of her head to help her turn the other way.
-Or, roll a small blanket and prop her slightly from her back towards her side, so her head turns toward the floor.
+Or, roll a small blanket and prop her slightly from her back towards her side so her head turns toward the floor.

 Like most things with babies, the key to remediating torticollis is to intervene early and to be consistent.